mikmorley/terraform-aws-secure-s3-website-with-cloudfront/examples/basic/README.md

 # Basic Example

-This example demonstrates the basic usage of the `terraform-aws-secure-s3-website-with-cloudfront` module.
+This example demonstrates the basic usage of the `terraform-aws-static-website` module.

 ## Usage